xianggebenben/Junxiang_Wang/index.md

 ## Biography

-Junxiang Wang is a Ph.D. student at the department of Information Sciences and Technology from George Mason University since 2017, supervised by Professor [Liang Zhao](http://mason.gmu.edu/~lzhao9/).
+Junxiang Wang is a Ph.D. student at the department of Information Sciences and Technology from Emory University, supervised by Professor [Liang Zhao](http://mason.gmu.edu/~lzhao9/).
 His research interests are data mining, machine learning and nonconvex optimization.
-Before that, he received his bachelor degree at the department of Computer Science and Technology from East China Normal University, Shanghai, China in 2012.
+Before that, he received his master degree and bachelor degree from George Mason University in 2020 and East China Normal University in 2012, respectively.

 ## Publications
 ### Preprints